Rabbinic Search Committee Information

 Who are the members of the Search Committee and how were they selected?

-There are ten members of the Search Committee, including the two co-chairs.
-The other eight are Robin Berkovitz, Davi Cheng, Mark Homyk, Naomi Katz, Jack Kelly, Deborah Lowe, Bruce Maxwell, and Larry Nathenson.
+There are eight members of the Search Committee, including the two co-chairs.
+The other six are Robin Berkovitz, Davi Cheng, Naomi Katz, Jack Kelly, Deborah Lowe, and Larry Nathenson.
 They were nominated by the co-chairs and submitted to the BCC Executive Committee, which consented to these nominations.
 The members serving on this committee reflect the diversity of our congregation in terms of gender, sexual orientation, gender identity, ethnicity, race, age, length of membership, prior service to BCC, and family status (including parenting).
 Also, members of this committee have diverse work experience as teachers, managers, lawyers, HR administrator, insurance broker, community activists, LGBTQ archives, social services, the arts and more.

 Based on the CCAR recommendations, the Search Committee members were also selected for their ability to embody certain character traits from the Mussar tradition of Judaism, and have signed a Covenant that embodies these character traits in support of central Jewish values.
 A copy of this Covenant is posted below.

 The work of the Search Committee is time-intensive, involving numerous evening and weekend meetings.
 We are aware that the choices we make will affect all the members of BCC, both now and into the future.
 Rabbi Alyson Solomon, in her role as Interim Rabbi, will assist us in this process.
 We will benefit from her years as a congregational rabbi and her special training in the interim rabbi process, as well as her skills as a change management consultant for Jewish non-profit organizations.